Work

 • Custom PCB: Created in Altium, incorporating tight layout constraints to maintain signal integrity for high-speed sensor and control lines.

-Flight computer mind map
+Flight computer system overview